Skip to content

 But the biggest variable in how royal icing behaves is HOW it was made.
 The magic secret to beautiful royal icing is in the METHOD of making it.
 You’ll be able to avoid color bleed and other common issues when a few critical steps are followed.
 Many cookiers don’t even realize that they are missing out on the full potential of their royal icing simply be HOW they make their icing.
 And why do I bring this up?
 Because this is why not all royal icing is the same, which means everyone’s consistencies won’t behave the same.
 The consistency that works for one cookier may not work exactly the same for you, depending on the differences in your icing.

-THIS post walks you through exactly how we make our royal icing for all of our cookies.
+THIS post walks you through exactly how I make my royal icing for all of my cookies.
 This is the icing I’ll be referring to and demonstrating throughout this guide.
 If you need a beautiful royal icing recipe, I highly encourage you to try this one.
 Or if your current royal icing is giving you any grief, I definitely recommend using the METHOD described to get the full potential out of your icing.
 Cookie decorating is SO much more fun when you don’t have to worry about color bleeding or other issues!

 Intro to Royal Icing COnsistencies